 Fund Shares Owned by Portfolio Managers.
-The following table shows the dollar amount range of each portfolio manager's "beneficial ownership" of shares of each Fund that he manages in which he owns shares as of the most recently completed fiscal year.
-The portfolio managers did not own shares of any Fund as of December 31, 2018.
-Dollar amount ranges disclosed are established by the SEC.
+The portfolio managers did not have "beneficial ownership" of shares of any Fund as of December 31, 2019.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.